fergusq/tampio/README.md

 ## License

-The interpreter is licensed under the GNU General Public License, version 3 or later.
+The Tampio Compiler is licensed under the GNU General Public License, version 3 or later.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
 See the LICENSE file for details.

+The examples are dual licensed under the MIT license and the Finnish translation of the MIT license (FTM license).